Maria Cristina of Naples and Sicily

-Maria Cristina of Naples and Sicily (Maria Cristina Amelia Teresa; 17 January 1779 – 11 March 1849) was a Princess of Naples and Sicily and later Queen of Sardinia as wife of King Charles Felix.
-She was a daughter of Ferdinand I of the Two Sicilies and Maria Carolina of Austria.
+Maria Cristina of Naples and Sicily (Maria Cristina Amelia Teresa; 17 January 1779 – 11 March 1849) was a Princess of Naples and Sicily and later Queen of Sardinia as the wife of King Charles Felix.
+She was the daughter of Ferdinand I of the Two Sicilies and Maria Carolina of Austria.

 Princess of Naples and Sicily (1779–1807)

 Maria Cristina was born on 17 January 1779 at the Caserta Palace in Caserta.
 She was the sixth child and fourth daughter of King Ferdinand I of the Two Sicilies and his wife Maria Carolina of Austria, a daughter of Empress Maria Theresa of Austria.
 She was her mother's favourite child.

 Her twin sister Maria Cristina Amelia died of smallpox on 26 February 1783, at the age of four.

 Duchess of Genoa (1807–1821)

 Maria Cristina was married on 6 April 1807 in Palermo with Prince Charles Felix of Savoy, who became King of Sardinia when his elder brother Victor Emmanuel I abdicated in 1821.
-Until her husband became king, she was styled as the Duchess of Genoa.
+Until her husband became king, she was styled the Duchess of Genoa.